Last updated September 12th, 2021.

 The precise amount of taxes you’ll pay in Malaysia depends on location, type, and size of your property.
 But even large homes aren’t usually subject to more than a few hundred dollars annually.

 South Korea is another dynamic market where you hardly pay real estate taxes.
 Homeowners fall into one of four tax brackets depending on their property’s appraised value.
 A majority pay well under US$1,000 per year.

 Real estate taxes in South Korea today compared to a planned rate hike in 2019.

-Owners of homes valued below KRW1.2 billion (~US$1 million) will pay a flat fee of just KRW800,000 (~US$700) annually.
+For example, owners of homes worth under KRW1.2 billion (~US$1 million) pay a flat tax of just KRW800,000 (~US$700) annually.

-That concludes our list of places to buy property if you don’t like tax.
+That concludes our list of places to buy property if you don’t like taxes.
 We all know the famous quote by Benjamin Franklin about “death and taxes”.

 Skip the Next Western Recession

 Learn the best places to invest – and where to avoid – by downloading our free Investment Cheat Sheet.

 - Buying a Condo in Dubai: The Ultimate Guide - September 8, 2021